endojs/endo/packages/ses/docs/secure-coding-guide.md

 ## Basic Non-SES Example

-Consider the following non-SES simple example: a logging service with two customers: the "writer" can append strings to a list, and the "reader" can read the list.
-In plain JavaScript, this would be implemented with a simple pair of functions that both close over the same mutable Array.
+Consider the following non-SES simple example: a logging service with two customers.
+The "writer" can append strings to a list, and the "reader" can read the list.
+In plain JavaScript, the logging service would be implemented with a simple pair of functions that both close over the same mutable Array.
 We can hand each function to a separate customer:

 ```js